How to Get Along with People

 all the teaching of law and the prophets (Matt.
 22:37-40).
 The first and greatest

-commandment is to "love the Lord thy God with all thy heart, mind, and soul."
+commandment is to "love the Lord your God with all your heart, mind, and soul."
 He

-stated that the second great command is to "love thy neighbor as thyself," which
+stated that the second great command is to "love your neighbor as yourself," which

 is another reference to the Golden Rule.
 In other words, "love" is the act of

 doing unto others as we would want them to do unto us.